 With a municipal piped water supply, and connection to a municipal sewer or to a private sewer discharging directly to the sea.
-650 m 2 With a municipal piped water supply, and sewage disposal by septic tank and tilefield.
-1400 m2 With a well water supply and connection to a municipal sewer or to a private sewer discharging directly to the sea.
-1400 m 2 With a well water supply and sewage disposal by septic tank and tilefield.
-1860 m2
+650 m With a municipal piped water supply, and sewage disposal by septic tank and tilefield.
+1400 m With a well water supply and connection to a municipal sewer or to a private sewer discharging directly to the sea.
+1400 m With a well water supply and sewage disposal by septic tank and tilefield.
+1860 m

-6. Medical, Professional and Personal Service Uses
+5. Medical, Professional and Personal Service Uses

-Medical, professional and personal service uses may be permitted as a discretionary use in a residential dwelling unit not occupied by the owner, in the form of doctors consulting rooms, personal services, small business services, small appliance repair and sporting goods repair service and similar uses provided that the requirements of Section 47, Part II, in these Regulations shall apply notwithstanding that the building is not occupied by the owner, except that not more than forty (40) percent of the total floor area of the dwelling up to a maximum of forty-five square metres is devoted to the non-residential use.
+Medical, professional and personal service uses may be permitted as a discretionary use in a residential dwelling unit not occupied by the owner, in the form of doctors consulting rooms, personal services, small business services, and similar uses provided that the requirements of Section 47, Part II, in these Regulations shall apply notwithstanding that the building is not occupied by the owner, except that not more than forty (40) percent of the total floor area of the dwelling up to a maximum of forty-five square metres is devoted to the non-residential use.

-7. Subdivision Development
+6. Subdivision Development

-- i) Refer to the Subdivision of Land section which forms Part IV of these Regulations. - ii) With regard to residential subdivision design and in addition to the requirements of Part IV of these Regulations the Authority may require that: - (a) street, layout and placement of building lots conform to natural features and topography as much as possible and a grid pattern be avoided: - (b) at least two accesses from the subdivision to a collector or arterial street be provided; - (c) waterbodies and watercourses not be altered and, if possible, integrated with open space and park areas; - (d) original trees and plant growth be left on building lots and open space areas; - (e) open space areas be landscaped and free of garbage and refuse;
+- i) Refer to the Subdivision of Land section which forms Part IV of these Regulations. - ii) With regard to residential subdivision design and in addition to the requirements of Part IV of these Regulations the Authority may require that: - (a) street, layout and placement of building lots conform to natural features and topography as much as possible and that the configuration of central sewer services be such that sewage flow requiring pumping is minimized or avoided; - (b) at least two accesses from the subdivision to the street network be provided, except in the case of cul de sac streets; - (c) waterbodies and watercourses not be altered and, if possible, integrated with open space and park areas; - (d) original trees and plant growth be left on building lots and open space areas; - (e) open space areas be landscaped and free of garbage and refuse;

-8. Advertisements Relating to Onsite Uses
+7. Advertisements Relating to Onsite Uses